grid-line

 • The general sentiment around this trend – what kind of tone do they use when reviewing the product?

-Other reviewers purchased bamboo baby clothes to solve eczema problems and confirm that it was effective.
+Other reviewers claimed they purchased bamboo baby clothes to solve eczema problems and confirmed it was an effective solution.

 You can also extract valuable customer demographic insights from reviews like: